Log in

 • Student: $25.00

 NOTE: One year of MWBWG membership is complimentary along with your in-person registration.
-This offer valid for in-person registrations only.
+This offer is valid for in-person registrations only.

-LODGING is available at:
+LODGING is Available at:

-• Rate: $149 + tax per night (Tuesday-Thursday April 2-4, 2024)
+• Rate: $129 + tax per night (Tuesday-Thursday April 2-4, 2025)

-T-SHIRTS for the 16th Annual MWBWG Meeting are available for sale through the MWBWG Store starting at $18.00.
+T-SHIRTS for the 17th Annual MWBWG Meeting are available for sale through the MWBWG Store starting at $15.00.

-• T-shirt sales will be available until 5pm central March 3rd, 2024.
+• T-shirt sales will be available until 5pm central March 3rd, 2025.

 Program Overview